AgelosVF/PSGL-Triangulation-with-minimal-obtuse-angles-and-steiner-points/ReadMe.txt

 Files and Directories:

+├── Test files 	<-- contains the results of the best outputs for each instance of the competition.
-├── build 	<-- Inside will be built the executable Triangulation ├── Header Files 	<-- Contrains the header files
+├── build 	<-- Inside will be built the executable opt_triangulation ├── Header Files 	<-- Contrains the header files
 │   ├── boost_utils.hpp		<-- Functions used to read from json file
 │   ├── CGAL_CUSTOM_CONSTRAINED_DELAUNAY_TRIANGULATION_2.h <--Custom cdt class used.Added more methods to avoid